Grow Your Professional Skills

 Because of our commitment to offering necessary classes needed to provide the best care to your clients and grow your professional skills, courses are completely paid for by the SEIU 775 Benefits Group as part of the benefits package you receive.

-Register for courses by logging in to the Portal, under “Manage Your Training & Benefits” at left.
-For more details on how to register, click here.
+Register for courses by logging in to My Benefits (using the login box in the upper left corner or this site), click “Manage My Training”.
+See more details on how to register.
 Note: If you’re an agency provider, register with your employer!

 Technical Requirements to Take Online CE Courses